-I just started reading the book.
-I was curious after learning it was written by “Erin Walton.” 🙂
+I started reading the book (Amazon affiliate link) after learning it was written by “Erin Walton.” 🙂

 Hallmark Christmas movies almost always have pretty houses in them, but they outdid themselves with this one.

-And here we see Witt and Ferguson descending the same staircase in the movie (below):
+Here we see Witt and Ferguson descending the staircase in the movie (below):

 This Victorian mansion stands apart as one of the great period homes in Connecticut.
 Built for the family of a prominent businessman and now operating as a magnificent Bed and Breakfast.

 In 2001 a masterful 6-year restoration lavishly transformed its 7,500 square feet to create resplendent interiors.
 In an area known for its historic architecture this masterpiece is an aesthetic tour de force.